 - Verse 2 – “I know your deeds and your toil and your perseverance…” The Lord is very much aware of our works – or lack of them.

 Matthew 25:37, 39-40, “Then the righteous will answer Him, ‘Lord, when did we see You hungry and feed You, or thirsty, and give You something to drink?… When did we see You sick, or in prison, and come to You?’
 The King will answer and say to them, ‘Truly I say to you, to the extent that you did it to one of these brothers of Mine, even to the least of them, you did it unto Me.’”

-- When Christ returns He will commend those who have a heart for the least and the lost because that’s His heart as well.
+- When Christ returns, He will commend those who have a heart for the least and the lost because that’s His heart as well.

 - The problem is that we live in a society that is fixated on celebrities and the most important people.
-The media track their movements, whole magazines are written so people can follow their lives, but God’s heart is quite different.
+The media track their movements, entire magazines are written so people can follow their lives, but God’s heart is quite different.

 B. Stand strong in the truth

 - Another commendation of the church in Ephesus was that they could not endure evil men; they tested those who claimed to be apostles but were false.

 - This church was discerning because they had the truth and they stood on the truth.